 Tips for non-allergic people

-when dealing with someone with allergies/dietary restrictions
+dealing with someone with allergies/dietary restrictions

 1) Respect the person and their situation

-You are not expected to fully understand the situation they are in, and you might find it strange, but they still deserve your respect.
+are in, and you might find it strange, but they still deserve your respect.

 Tips for Dealing with Allergies and Special Events

 Here are some tips for dealing with allergies and special events.
-Also take a look at my post about How to Deal With Allergies and Dietary Restrictions
+Also take a look at my post about How to Deal With Allergies and Dietary Restrictions.

 What to do about allergies at kids’ birthday parties or other events